deepbsd/deepbsd.github.io/_posts/2019-05-16-Grepping_Project_Files_in_Vim.markdown

 Vimgrep is just one option to use for searching your projects.
 There are external tools, like `Ggrep` from Tim Pope's 'Fugitive', `Ack.vim` and the `:Ack` command and the `:Ag` command from `ag.vim`.
 These are widely used tools, but I recommend starting with the built-in `:vimgrep`.
+I have not yet outgrown just using `:vimgrep`.

 Also, can also use the entire UNIX toolset for populating your arglist as well with
 ```